reepay/reepay-woocommerce-subscriptions/readme.txt

 3. For correct plugin operation install and activate Billwerk+ Pay for WooCommerce.
 API keys for both plugins should be the same.

 == Changelog ==
+v 1.2.6.1 -
+* [Fix] - The Billwerk+ webhook customer_payment_method_added is missing the payment_method_reference data and create a new rule to address this issue.

 v 1.2.6 -
 * [Improvement] Product name change to "Billwerk+ Subscriptions" to "Billwerk+ Optimize".
 * [Fix] - Subscription variable product coming in as regular orders.